LLC in South Carolina (SC): Everything You Need to Know

 - Notice of Solicitation – Counsel: Filed by a professional fundraising counsel that is conducting an advertising campaign on behalf of a nonprofit organization.

 If you need help establishing your LLC in South Carolina, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.